cloudfoundry/cf-deployment/PULL_REQUEST_TEMPLATE.md

 - deletes a job or instance group
 - changes the name of a credential
 - requires out-of-band manual intervention on the part of the operator
+- removes experimental ops file from `./operations/` or `./operations/experimental` folders